aktersharmin/aktersharmin.github.io/_pages/cv.md

 Education
 ======
-* B.S. in GitHub, GitHub University, 2012
+* B.Sc. in Physics, University of Dhaka, Dhaka, Bangladesh, 2012
-* M.S. in Jekyll, GitHub University, 2014
+* M.Sc. in Physics, University of Dhaka, Dhaka, Bangladesh, 2013
+* M.Sc. in Physics, University of Texas at El Paso, TX, USA, 2017
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
+* Ph.D in Computational Science, University of Texas at El Paso, TX, USA, 2022 (expected)

 Work experience
 ======